-- 4.1 The criteria set out in the Council's Letting Policy will be the basis upon which alternative accommodation is deemed suitable. - 4.2 Tenants required to move as part of a regeneration scheme will be given emergency housing status to bid under Home-Link.
-This housing status will be applied following the Executive Councillor approval of a detailed regeneration scheme and will apply to all affected tenants.
+- 4.1 The criteria set out in the Council's Letting Policy will be the basis upon which alternative accommodation is deemed suitable. - 4.2 Secure council tenants required to move as part of a regeneration scheme will be given emergency housing status to bid under Home-Link.
+Introductory tenants will be given emergency housing status one year after their tenancy start date.
+This housing status will be applied following the Executive Councillor approval of a detailed regeneration scheme and will apply to all affected tenants as outlined.